dilan-dio4/easybase-website/react.markdown

 ## Introduction

 Since Easybase launched back in 2018, the platform's integration with React and React Native has grown immensely.
+This piece will serve as a comprehensive walkthrough of how developers can use Easybase to implement [serverless](https://hackernoon.com/what-is-serverless-architecture-what-are-its-pros-and-cons-cc4b804022e9) capabilities such as login authentication and a cloud database.
+These modules are not apart of vanilla React, but by using the `easybase-react` library you can create **scalable**, **production-ready** apps without worrying about security, session cache, and user token administration.
+The package will handle the annoying stuff for you!

-The piece will serve as a comprehensive walk through of how developers can use the product to implement serverless capabilities to their React and React Native projects.
-Let's walkthrough deploying an application from scratch with Easybase.
+Let's walk through creating an application from scratch with Easybase.
 The example app here will be a product view, with user authentication and a private user database.
 Authenticated users will be able to '⭐' products and view them privately.

-The full source code for this project is available on [Github](https://github.com/easybase/example-react-project).
+The **full source code** for this project is available on [Github](https://github.com/easybase/example-react-project).
 The code snippets below don't include styling for the sake of brevity, but the styling in the screenshots are available in [App.css](https://github.com/easybase/example-react-project/blob/master/src/App.css).

 <br />